mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

 _Reference_: http://www.java2s.com/Tutorials/Java/Socket/How_to_use_Java_SocketChannel_create_a_HTTP_client.htm
 _Reference_: https://www.youtube.com/watch?v=3m9RN4aDh08

+# introduction
 * I/O is often the limiting factor in application performance, not processing speed
-    * CPU intense tasks vs I/O waiting - when adding threads will be OK
+    * CPU intense tasks - adding more threads than cores will have harmful effect on performance, suppose that processor works at full power and we force it to do context switches
+    * I/O waiting - adding more threads could be beneficial - context switches are not so harmful if thread is only waiting
-* Current JVMs run bytecode
-  at speeds approaching that of natively compiled code, sometimes doing even better because of dynamic runtime optimizations
+* current JVMs run bytecode at speeds approaching that of natively compiled code or even better (dynamic runtime optimizations), so
-  * most Java applications are no longer CPU bound (spending most of their time executing code) and are more frequently I/O bound (waiting for data transfers)
+    * applications are no longer CPU bound (spending most of their time executing code)
+    * they are I/O bound (waiting for data transfers)
-* There's an impedance mismatch between the operating system and the Java stream-based I/O model
+* operating system vs Java stream-based I/O model
-  * The operating system wants to move data in large chunks (buffers)
+    * operating system wants to move data in large chunks (buffers)
-  * The
-    I/O classes of the JVM like to operate on small pieces — single bytes, or lines of text
+    * I/O classes of the JVM operates on small pieces — single bytes, or lines of text
-  * This
-    means that the operating system delivers buffers full of data that the stream classes of java.io spend a lot of time breaking down into little pieces, often copying each piece between several layers of objects
+    * operating system delivers buffers full of data -> stream classes of `java.io` breaks it down into little pieces
-  * NIO makes it easier to
-    back the truck right up to where you can make direct use of the data (a ByteBuffer object)
+    * NIO makes it easier to back the big loaded buffer right up to where you can make direct use of the data (a `ByteBuffer` object)
-  * This is not to say that it was impossible to move large amounts of data with the traditional I/O model — it certainly was (and still is).
-The RandomAccessFile class in particular can be quite efficient if you stick to the array-based read( ) and write( ) methods.
-Even those methods entail at least one buffer copy, but are pretty close to the underlying operating-system calls.
+    * `RandomAccessFile` with array-based `read( )` and `write( )` methods are pretty close to the underlying operating-system calls (even those methods entail at least one buffer copy)
 * Buffer Handling
     * Buffers, and how buffers are handled, are the basis of all I/O
     * "input/output"